What is Creative Non Fiction?

 Does it matter if the dog that bit you was a blue heeler or a German Shepherd?
 Nope.
 Does it matter if you were eating an orange or a plum when your mother told you your father died?
 Not at all.
 Does it matter if your elementary school bully was named Johnny Lawerence or Scott Farkus?
 Not entirely.

-Again, it's what happened and what you learned that is important.
+Again, it's what happened and what you learned or how it made you feel that is important.
 You got bit by a dog.
 Your dad died.
 You were bullied.
 This is what I as a reader care about (or should, if you're doing your job right).
 Pick out those important details and sell me on them.

 The details should be concrete.
 Avoid the abstract.
 Don't say you were "mad" or "in love".
 Show the reader how you felt.
 Show the reader what's important.
 Show reader how the details you chose to include impact you and the story you're telling.